jungerstein/mundolinguo/Manabilibroj/mul-eng.md

   The leaves tremble. / The leaves are trembling.
 1. La Feño faras la Jepojn juri.
   The wind makes the leaves tremble.

+## Ĉ

+1. Nos miras la Florojn.
+  We look at the flowers.
+1. La Florojn estas in buonaĵiranajm Sekojm.
+  The flowers are in different colours.
+1. La Sekoj estas : Marono, Ĉiko, Dajdajo, Flavo, Lyko, Lamo, Murasako, Griso, Bajko, et Ĥyano.
+  The colours are: brown, red, orange, yellow, green, blue, violet, grey, white, and black.